Articulating notes on the ocarina

 Over the duration of a few seconds:

-Slow deliberate actions teach the subconscious mind how do something, so that it does the right thing when we speed things up.
+Slow deliberate practice teaches the subconscious mind how do the thing, so that it does the right thing when you speed things up.

-And to check what you're doing at full speed, try recording yourself.
+And to check the sound of what you're doing at full speed, try recording yourself.
 It lets you hear any mistakes you may not otherwise notice.

 Varying the duration of articulations